albogdan/skule-vote/README.md

 The `RON/No Candidate` is created by default on the creation of each `Election`.
 It is also deleted by cascade on deletion of any `Election`, which includes manual `Election` deletion or as a cascade from deleting an `ElectionSession`.
 We describe it as the `RON/No Candidate` since it can take the form of a `RON Candidate` in the case where there are two or more other `Candidates`, or the `No Candidate` in the case of a single other `Candidate`.

-The `RON/No Candidate` has a default statement that says `Choose this option to reopen nominations.`.
+The `RON/No Candidate` has a default statement that says `Choose this option if you don’t believe there are suitable candidate(s).
+If 'Reopen Nominations' wins, nominations for this position will be re-opened so that more candidates can run.`.
 This will appear to the user when `RON` is active.
 When `No` is active, we remove the message and change the name to `No`.
 This is all done in the frontend.

 The `RON/No Candidate` is protected from accidental deletion in the following ways: